Skip to Main Content

 At the state level, the NRA, the NSSF, and their allies advocate for measures that allow untrained, unlicensed people to carry firearms in all public places and for reckless “Stand Your Ground” laws that allow armed individuals to use deadly force with impunity.
 In Congress, the gun lobby has spent years advancing a dangerous proposal to force states with strong gun laws to allow concealed carry for people from states with weak—or non-existent—permitting processes.

 In recent years, it has become abundantly clear that the NRA and other gun lobby groups are far more interested in financial gain than supporting responsible gun ownership.
-Documentation has revealed that NRA Chief Executive Wayne LaPierre used organizational funds to spend more than $200,000 at an upscale clothing store in Beverly Hills.
+Documentation has revealed that former NRA Chief Executive Wayne LaPierre used organizational funds to spend more than $200,000 at an upscale clothing store in Beverly Hills.

 Other reporting has shown that about one-quarter of the NRA board—a body that is supposed to be unpaid—collected money from the group through various contracts and agreements.
 All the while, contributions to the NRA have plummeted as supporters become disenchanted with the organization’s radical policies and its leadership’s self-enrichment.